- Find a Trail

 Heading from Westwood to Susanville, the route is mainly flat or slightly downhill.
 You are surrounded by open forest for the first 4.5 miles and then you follow the Susan River for the last 16 miles.
 As it winds through the rugged Susan River Canyon, the trail crosses the river 12 times on bridges and trestles and passes through two tunnels.
 The landscape is a combination of semiarid canyon and upland forests of pine and fir.
 Beyond the canyon the trail follows existing roads an additional 4.5 miles into Westwood, where a railroad station-type kiosk and—oddly—a 25-foot carved redwood statue of Paul Bunyan mark the Westwood trailhead.

 In the spring and early summer trail users can hike, mountain bike and horseback ride on the Bizz Johnson.
-Another highlight is camping along and fishing in the Susan River for rainbow and brown trout in the spring and early summer.
+The eastern 7 miles have a compacted surface that is also wheelchair accessible.
+Camping along the Susan River and fishing in its waters for rainbow and brown trout are other activities that can be enjoyed here.
 You can camp along the trail on Bureau of Land Management and U.S. Forest Service lands for up to 7 days unless otherwise posted.
 The camping is primitive and permits are required for campfires.
-In the winter 18.5 miles of the trail are open for cross-country skiing.
+In the winter, 18.5 miles of the trail are open for cross-country skiing.

 If possible, plan your visit to coincide with Lassen Land and Trails Trust's annual Rails to Trails Festival, which takes place at the Trust's historic Susanville Depot the Saturday of Columbus Day weekend in October.
 The festival, which raises funds to support the region's trails, includes live music, chili cook-off competition, railroad handcar races and other fun family activities.